Ripley's Game (film)

 Ripley's Game is a 2002 thriller film directed by Liliana Cavani.
 It is adapted from the 1974 novel Ripley's Game, the third in Patricia Highsmith's series about the murderous adventures of the anti-hero Tom Ripley.
+John Malkovich stars as Ripley, who arranges for an innocent man (Dougray Scott) to accept a job as a contract killer from a gangster (Ray Winstone).

-John Malkovich stars as Ripley, opposite Dougray Scott and Ray Winstone.
-The film grossed $6.2 million on a budget of $30 million, making it a box-office failure; although it received positive reviews.
-Highsmith's novel was previously adapted in 1977 as The American Friend by director Wim Wenders, starring Dennis Hopper and Bruno Ganz.
+Ripley's Game grossed $6.2 million on a budget of $30 million, making it a box-office failure; although it received positive reviews.
+The novel was previously adapted in 1977 as The American Friend.